 Supporting evidence attached Yes / No

 Nature of the

 supporting evidence you are submitting:

+, our end outside.

-News (a) and Name(s) and organisation(s) of the professional(s) providing supporting evidence Privacy and Data Prote ction: Your personal data is being used by the school and Devon County Council for the purposes of an application for admission to school.
-We undertake to ensure your personal data will only be used in accordance with our privacy notice which can be accessed at https://new.devon.gov.uk/privacy/privacy-notices/ Please confirm that you give your consent to the School and Council using your personal data as outlined in our privacy notice, by signing below.
-You have the right to withdraw your consent at any time.
-Should you wish to withdraw consent, please contact Council's Admissions Team at admissions@devon.gov.uk or 0345 155 1019.
-If you wish to exercise any of your rights under the General Data Protection Regulation, please contact the Council's Data Protection Officer at 01392 383000 or at accesstoinformationsecure@devon.gcsx.gov.uk.
-For further information about data protection, visit https://new.devon.gov.uk/accesstoinformation/data-protection or contact the school.
-I confirm that I have submitted a LA Common Application Form.
-Applicant's name Date Please sign here Dale Tiease signifiere
+Name(s) and organisation(s) of the professional(s) providing supporting evidence Privacy and Data Prote Your personal data is be ection: eing used by the School and LA for the purposes of an application for admission to school.
+We undertake to ensure e your personal data will only be used in accordance with our privacy notice which can be v.devon.gov.uk/privacy/privacy-notices/ Please confirm by signing below that you give your consent to the School an nd LA using your personal data as outlined in our privacy notice.
+You have the right to withdraw your consent at any time If you wish to withdraw e. consent, please contact the LA's Admissions Team at admissions@devon.gov.uk or 0345 155 1019.
+If you wish to exercise any of your rights under the General Data Protection Regulation, please contact the information about data Officer at 01392 383000 or at accesstoinformationsecure@devon.gcsx.gov.uk .
+For further protection, visit https://new.devon.gov.uk/accesstoinformation/data-protection or contact the school.
+I confirm that I have su ubmitted a LA Common Application Form.
+Applicant's name Date Please sign here

-Please return this form to:
+Please scan and email this form or return this form to: